akb825/DeepSea/README.md

 # Building

+[CMake](https://cmake.org/) is used as the build system.
+The way to invoke CMake differs for different platforms.

+## Linux/Mac OS X

-Building is done with CMake.
-To build a release build, execute the following commands:
+To create a release build, execute the following commands:

 	DeepSea$ mkdir build
 	DeepSea$ cd build
 	DeepSea/build$ cmake .. -DCMAKE_BUILD_TYPE=Release
 	DeepSea/build$ make

-The following options may be used when running cmake:
+The tests can be run by running the command:

+	DeepSea/build$ ctest

+## Windows

+Building is generally performed through Visual Studio.
+This can either be done through the CMake GUI tool or on the command line.
+To generate Visual Studio 2017 projects from the command line, you can run the commands:

+	DeepSea$ mkdir build
+	DeepSea$ cd build
+	DeepSea\build$ cmake .. -G "Visual Studio 15 2017 Win64"

 ## Compile Options: